-- Carry the bag into the home and place it on a clean, dry, hard surface; never place the bag on the floor. - A disposable barrier (paper towels, clean newspapers, plastic, or disposable barrier supplied by your office) is placed between the bag and a dry, hard surface when there is not a clean, hard surface available, or alternatively, the bag can be hung on a doorknob or the back of a hard chair. - Keep the bag closed when not in use. - Decontaminate hands prior to entering the bag. - Open the bag, remove all needed items from the bag and place them on a clean, waterproof, disposable barrier. - Close the bag (this protects the clean items in the bag from contamination). - Decontaminate hands prior to re-entering the bag for any reason. - When care is complete, disinfect items with an EPA registered disinfectant wipe.
-70 percent isopropyl alcohol can be used for small items (i.e.stethoscope diaphragm) that only touch intact skin if the client is not on contact precautions.
-Place items on a clean barrier until dry.
-Client care items must remain wet for manufacturer's recommended contact time to effectively disinfect the item.
-Decontaminate hands, and return clean items to the supply bag; items visibly soiled with blood or body fluids must be washed with soap and water followed by disinfection with an EPA-registered disinfectant prior to returning item to the bag.
-Any item that cannot be cleaned or disinfected in the home should be placed in a plastic bag, sealed, and placed in the dirty storage section of the car and transported back to the office for proper cleaning and disinfection.
+- Carry the bag into the home and place it on a clean, dry, hard surface; never place the bag on the floor. - A disposable barrier (paper towels, clean newspapers, plastic, or disposable barrier supplied by your office) is placed between the bag and a dry, hard surface when there is not a clean, hard surface available, or alternatively, the bag can be hung on a doorknob or the back of a hard chair. - Keep the bag closed when not in use. - Decontaminate hands prior to entering the bag. - Open the bag, remove all needed items from the bag, and place them on a clean disposable barrier. - Close the bag (this protects the clean items in the bag from contamination). - Decontaminate hands prior to re-entering the bag for any reason. - When care is complete, disinfect items with 70 percent isopropyl alcohol or EPA-registered germicidal wipes, place items on a clean barrier until dry, decontaminate hands, and return clean items to the supply bag; items visibly soiled with blood or body fluids must be washed with soap and water followed by disinfection with an EPA-registered germicidal wipe prior to returning the items to the bag.